fingerprintjs/fingerprint-pro-server-api-java-sdk/docs/FingerprintApi.md

         */
         ApiClient client = Configuration.getDefaultApiClient(FPJS_API_SECRET, Region.EUROPE);
         FingerprintApi api = new FingerprintApi(client);
-        String visitorId = "uYIm7Ksp5rf00SllPhFp"; // String | Unique [visitor identifier](https://dev.fingerprint.com/docs/js-agent#visitorid) issued by Fingerprint Pro.
+        String visitorId = "visitorId_example"; // String | Unique [visitor identifier](https://dev.fingerprint.com/reference/get-function#visitorid) issued by Fingerprint Pro.
         String requestId = "requestId_example"; // String | Filter visits by `requestId`.
 Every identification request has a unique identifier associated with it called `requestId`.
-This identifier is returned to the client in the identification [result](https://dev.fingerprint.com/docs/js-agent#requestid).
+This identifier is returned to the client in the identification [result](https://dev.fingerprint.com/reference/get-function#requestid).
 When you filter visits by `requestId`, only one visit will be returned.
         String linkedId = "linkedId_example"; // String | Filter visits by your custom identifier.
-You can use [`linkedId`](https://dev.fingerprint.com/docs/js-agent#linkedid) to associate identification requests with your own identifier, for example: session ID, purchase ID, or transaction ID.
+You can use [`linkedId`](https://dev.fingerprint.com/reference/get-function#linkedid) to associate identification requests with your own identifier, for example: session ID, purchase ID, or transaction ID.
 You can then use this `linked_id` parameter to retrieve all events associated with your custom identifier.
         Integer limit = 56; // Integer | Limit scanned results.
 For performance reasons, the API first scans some number of events before filtering them.
 Use `limit` to specify how many events are scanned before they are filtered by `requestId` or `linkedId`.
 Results are always returned sorted by the timestamp (most recent first).
 By default, the most recent 100 visits are scanned, the maximum is 500.
         String paginationKey = "paginationKey_example"; // String | Use `paginationKey` to get the next page of results.
 When more results are available (e.g., you requested 200 results using `limit` parameter, but a total of 600 results are available), the `paginationKey` top-level attribute is added to the response.
 The key corresponds to the `requestId` of the last returned event.
 In the following request, use that value in the `paginationKey` parameter to get the next page of results:  1.
 First request, returning most recent 200 events: `GET api-base-url/visitors/:visitorId?limit=200` 2.
 Use `response.paginationKey` to get the next page of results: `GET api-base-url/visitors/:visitorId?limit=200&paginationKey=1683900801733.Ogvu1j`  Pagination happens during scanning and before filtering, so you can get less visits than the `limit` you specified with more available on the next page.
 When there are no more results available for scanning, the `paginationKey` attribute is not returned.
         Long before = 56L; // Long | ⚠️ Deprecated pagination method, please use `paginationKey` instead.
 Timestamp (in milliseconds since epoch) used to paginate results. try {
-            Response result = apiInstance.getVisits(visitorIdrequestIdlinkedIdlimitpaginationKeybefore);
+            VisitorsGetResponse result = apiInstance.getVisits(visitorIdrequestIdlinkedIdlimitpaginationKeybefore);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling FingerprintApi.getVisits:" + e.getMessage());